chenlijun99/unibz-76088A-materials/2-basics/2-modularity/2-header-file/README.md

     * Conditional compilation is useful to:
         * Reduce final executable size.
             * While, it is true that nowadays the compiler can perform some clever dead code elimination and the linker is able to drop functions and variables that are not used by anybody, there is still some limit in what they can do.
 Similar to how tree-shaking in modern web development.
-            * With conditional compilation preprocessor directives we have fine grained control.
+            * With conditional compilation preprocessor directives we have more fine grained control on what to include in the compilation.
         * Especially on cross-platform programming, sometimes we must use conditional compilation because the functions that we use may not be available in other platforms.
 E.g.

         ```c